 We have argued that profiling in health insurance raises substantial ethical concerns for egalitarians, prioritarians, contractualists, and possibly for utilitarians, especially if they are concerned with luck and responsibility issues.
-Only libertarians would not oppose profiling.
-We have argued that the no-profiling conclusion holds for a large range of parameters: present diagnosed illness, medical history, body mass index, smoking habits, alcohol consumption, genetic information, gender, age, race, sexuality, place of living (with a nuance regarding age in relation with social policies, as discussed in Section 4).
-As mentioned in the introduction, we do not take stands here on whether it would be fair for agents with higher incomes to have a higher premium.
+Only some libertarians would not oppose profiling.
+We have argued that the no-profiling conclusion holds for a large range of parameters: present diagnosed illness, medical history, body mass index, smoking habits, alcohol consumption, genetic information, gender, age, race, sexuality, place of living, income.
+As mentioned in the introduction, we do not take stands here on whether it would be fair for agents with higher incomes to have a higher premium, because of their higher incomes, and similarly for age.
 The reader may combine her own view on that question with our thesis.
-Because insurance companies are generally interested in health profiling, it seems to us that the only way for practice to be in accordance with our ethical principles is that the law forbids profiling in health insurance, as is already done in some countries for some parameters.
+Because insurance companies are generally interested in profiling, it seems to us that the only way for practice to be in accordance with our ethical principles is that the law forbids profiling in health insurance, as is already done in some countries for some parameters.
 However, discussing precisely how to implement this ban in policy would need another paper, and we shall not attempt it here.